Most running injuries aren't bad luck or bad shoes. They come from doing more than your body was ready for. Most of them are preventable.

 If you just started running, or you're coming back after time off, one rule is going to keep you healthy longer than any pair of shoes you'll buy: the 10% Rule.
 It's been around for decades.
 Almost nobody actually uses it.

-What the Rule Says
+What Does the 10% Rule Say?

 Don't increase your weekly mileage by more than 10% from one week to the next.